James McGarry (footballer): Wellington Phoenix

 McGarry returned to Wellington Phoenix on 23 October 2020, following his departure from Willem II in May that year.

 Newcastle Jets

 McGarry joined Newcastle Jets on a two-year deal in July 2022.
-McGarry scored against his former side, Wellington Pheonix, in his first match against them.
+McGarry scored against his former side, Wellington Phoenix, in his first match against them.
 McGarry made 11 appearances across all competitions for Newcastle, before leaving the club mid-way through his first season.

 Central Coast Mariners

 McGarry's departure from Newcastle came via a swap deal with the Central Coast Mariners, which saw McGarry join the Mariners in exchange for Thomas Aquilina heading to Newcastle.
 The Mariners and Jets share a fierce rivalry, the F3 Derby, with player movement between the two clubs rare and often controversial.

 McGarry scored his first goal for the Mariners against his first A-League club, Wellington Phoenix, just as he had done for Newcastle.

-After impressing in his first 4 appearances for the Mariners, McGarry signed a 2 year contract extension to stay at the club beyond that season.
+After impressing in his first 4 appearances for the Mariners, McGarry signed a two-year contract extension to stay at the club beyond that season.

+McGarry was part of the 2022-23 A-League Championship winning team for the Mariners, in his first season at the club.

+Aberdeen

+McGarry joined Aberdeen of the Scottish Premiership on 11 August 2023 for an undisclosed fee, on a 3-year deal.
+After struggling for game time, in January 2025 he joined Super League Greece side Athens Kallithea on loan.

+Brisbane Roar

+On 19 June 2025, it was announced that McGarry had agreed a move to A-League side Brisbane Roar.